SubiyaCryolite/jds/README.md

 Behind the scenes these enums will be stored as either an Integer (ENUM) or an Integer Array (ENUM_COLLECTION).

 ### 1.1.4 Binding Properties
-Depending on the type of field, JDS will require that you set you objects properties to one of the following JavaFX bean container types.
+Depending on the type of fieldEntity, JDS will require that you set you objects properties to one of the following JavaFX bean container types.

 Kindly note that none of the JavaFX beans are serializable, however JDS supports serialization via the explicit implementation of Javas Externalizable interface.
 That said only Property values are serialized, not listeners or their states.